hli226/mvnimpute/README.md

 # install mvnimpute package with vignette from GitHub
 devtools::install_github("yuebanfengqing/mvnimpute", build_vignettes = TRUE)

+# if this package has been installed previously
+# devtools::install_github("yuebanfengqing/mvnimpute", build_vignettes = TRUE, force = TRUE)
 ```

 `build_vignettes = TRUE` argument is added for including the vignette,